syncfusion-content/javascript-docs/js/api/ejRecurrenceEditor.md

 ### locale `string`
 {:#members:locale}

-Sets the specific culture to the RecurrenceEditor.
+Sets the specific culture to the Recurrence Editor.

 #### Default Value